On this page:

 TWC’s Office of the Commissioner Representing Employers sponsors the Texas Business Conferences, a series of employer seminars held each year throughout the state.
 Employers who attend the seminars learn about state and federal employment laws and the unemployment claim and appeal process.
 We assemble our best speakers to guide you through ongoing matters of concern to Texas employers and to answer any questions you have regarding your business.

 We encourage every employer to attend at least one of these conferences every year, since the topics are updated whenever there are new laws, regulations or court cases.
 Each conference is geared toward small business owners, HR managers and assistants, payroll managers, and anyone responsible for the hiring and managing of employees.

 You may register in advance online or by mail, or register at the event.
 Seating is limited, so we recommend that you register in advance.
 Registration over the phone is not accepted.
-The registration fee is $99, non-refundable.
+The registration fee is $125 for a 1-day conference and $199 for a 2-day conference, non-refundable.
 Recommended attire for the event is business casual.

 You may register online for any scheduled conference.
 You will have the option to pay online or mail a check.

-Download the registration form for the conference you wish to attend (either the Word or PDF version) and mail the form along with your $99 check payable to Texas Business Conference – TWC:
+Download the registration form for the conference you wish to attend (either the Word or PDF version) and mail the form along with a check payable to Texas Business Conference – TWC:

 Texas Workforce Commission

 101 E 15th St, Rm 0154

 When we receive your registration, we will mail a confirmation letter to you.

 If the event is not sold out in advance, you may register at the door.
 You may pay the registration fee by cash, check or credit card.
 Registration for a 1-day conference is $125 and $199 for a 2-day conference.